imcf/hrm-omero/DEVELOPMENT.md

 - [ ] add command line action to create new projects and datasets in OMERO
 - [ ] speed up tree-loading by avoiding the necessary repeated calls to the connector
-- [ ] catch "assert failed" errors when uploading data to OMERO, this usually indicates that the file / fileset was refused by Bio-Formats
+- [ ] catch "assert failed" errors when uploading data to OMERO, this usually indicates that the file / fileset was refused by Bio-Formats or that an import to another user is attempted
 - [ ] upload "companion" files (Huygens templates, logs, ...) to OMERO as annotations

 [d1]: https://python-poetry.org/